mamarjan/gff3-pltools/man/gff3-select.1.markdown

 General options:

  * `-o`, `--output OUT`:
-   Output will be written to the file <out>, instead of stdout.
+   Output will be written to the file <var>out</var>, instead of stdout.

  * `--gtf-input`:
    Input data is in GTF format.